 A good start to Bottomless mags, not consuming ammo will give time for us to regenerate our mag.
 The bonus fire damage is nice and offers a small boost against flesh.
 This is a solid skill you can’t really go wrong with.

-The turrets damage at higher Mayhems is average, however it does offer you invulnerability.
-If you dedicate yourself to using the turret it can be used effectively in conjunction with Auto Bear, however for builds not focussed on using the turret it’s not worth the investment.
+The turret’s damage is below average on higher Mayhems but it does make the rider invulnerable.
+If you dedicate yourself to using the turret it works well with Auto Bear, and the Guardian rank topped off, to keep you safe while waiting for Iron Bear to cooldown.
+For builds not focused on using the turret it’s not worth the investment.

 Moze’s currently equipped weapon gains a stacking bonus to Magazine Size and Decreased Heat Per Shot for every piece of equipped gear that has a matching manufacturer.